goropikari/lambda_container/README.md

 - terraform-provider-aws 3.21.0

 Making resources except for lambda function.
-Because a lambda function needs an image which is maintained by ECR.
+A lambda function needs an image which is maintained by ECR.

 ```
 $ cd terraform